ciatph/textract/README.md

 ### `python main.py`

 Extracts numerical text using more complete image operations.
-Shows the `binarized` and `grayscale` versions of the cropped image target, and surrounds significant objects on bounding boxes.
+Shows the `binarized` and `grayscale` versions of the cropped image target and surrounds significant objects with bounding boxes.

 ### `python extract.py`